mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/developing-services/tunnel/index.md

 <a name="srv"></a>
 ### SRV Records
-A SRV DNS record is a mapping from a name to a IP/port pair.
+An SRV DNS record is a mapping from a name to a IP/port pair.
 DC/OS creates SRV records in the form `_<port-name>._<service-name>._tcp.marathon.mesos`.
 The HTTP proxy exposes these as URLs.
 This feature can be useful for communicating with DC/OS services.

 # VPN
 DC/OS Tunnel provides you with full access to the DNS, masters, and agents from within the cluster.
 OpenVPN requires root privileges to configure these routes.